shomali11/fridge/README.md

 Key: food3 - Oh no!
 It is out of stock.
 Key: food1 - Not fresh!
 But not bad either!
 Key: food1 - Yay!
 Getting a new one!
+Key: food1 - Interesting!
+It has not changed.
 Key: food2 - Not fresh!
 But not bad either!
 Key: food2 - Oh no!
 It is out of stock.
 Key: food3 - Oops!
 Did not find it.